 “they romped through Tamla and Stax numbers with panache”

 – George Kay

-When The Rodents played the main stage of the January 1981 Sweetwaters Music Festival on the Monday afternoon, it was the furthest north they would ever play.
-They got a rave review from Rip It Up writer George Kay: “With unerring skill and feeling they romped through your favourite Tamla and Stax numbers with a panache that almost eclipsed the originals.
-'In the Midnight Hour' and 'Take Me To The River' were worked out with authority and a couple of originals combined realism and rock steady stealth.
+When The Rodents played the main stage of the January 1981 Sweetwaters Music Festival on the Monday afternoon, they got a rave review from Rip It Up writer George Kay: “With unerring skill and feeling they romped through your favourite Tamla and Stax numbers with a panache that almost eclipsed the originals.
+‘In the Midnight Hour’ and ‘Take Me To The River’ were worked out with authority and a couple of originals combined realism and rock steady stealth.
 It was lead vocalist Peter Marshall whose sheer intuitive interpretations were little short of sensational.
 Future assured.”

 Despite the great review, The Rodents soon fell apart.
 In the March 1981 Rip It Up Wellington Rumours column, it read, “Rodents fulfilling current obligations with Mark Hornibrook on bass.
 At least two Rodents soon to leave – regular bassist and trumpeter required.”
 By June 1981, the Rip It Up Rumours column reported that “sundry ex-Rodents rumoured to be putting together a new band with original songs and a heavy reggae flavour.”

 The Rodents recorded two songs with Tony Burns at Radio New Zealand, the soul classic ‘In The Midnight Hour’ and an original ‘My Girl She's Gone Away’.
 The Rodents originals included ‘Barking Up the Wrong Tree’, recorded by Hulamen in 1982.

 The departure of vocalist Peter Marshall to Auckland, hastened the demise of the Rodents.
 The 11-piece band did not release any recordings but members of the band would go onto have success in other Wellington bands, including the Hulamen, The Pelicans and Holidaymakers.